Ficool

 Choking, my lungs swell with panicked gasps.
 Inhaling, gulping down this force-fed meal of turpentine and rot.

-Scorching.
-Searing down the esophagus, into my lungs, until I heave it all back up.
+It scorches, searing down my esophagus, into my lungs, all until I heave it all back up.

 Fuck!
 It just came out my nose.

-My eyes strain in this blinding dark.
+My eyes strain in the blinding dark.
 Pitiful.

 Wait, did it just get hotter?